hkpeaks/peaks-consolidation/README.md

-## Introduction
-Peaks Consolidation has been successfully innovated a set of algorithms that leverage the power of desktop computing.
-One of the project’s intended goals is to solve the data explosion that resulted from data gathering from IoT devices, ERP, the internet, and data lakes.
-It supports auto-switching between streaming and in-memory models.

 ## Super Query (Filter, GroupBy, JoinTable, OrderBy) for Giant Table

 Peaks Consolidation's rule creation is extraordinarily straightforward for any user.
 Furthermore, CurrentSetting enables you to use your computing device to deal with billions of rows of queries, whether it's a single file or a folder comprising numerous files.
 It can also serve as an interface to your database.
 Here's an example of rule creation:-